 Watch out for: This campground fills on weekends in summer and sometimes other times too!
 Also Bears and mosquitos

-Jumbo Creek Campground – Wrangell – St Elias National Park
+Jumbo Creek – Wrangell – St Elias National Park

-Why it’s awesome: Many people say this is the best campground they visited in the whole state of Alaska, so it has to go on this list despite the significant challenge of getting to it.
+Why it’s awesome: I’ve heard people say this is their favorite place to camp in the whole state of Alaska, so it has to go on this list despite the significant challenge of getting to it.
 After an 8 hour drive from Anchorage (the last three hours being on gravel), a shuttle ride to Kennicott and a 1.5 mile walk (it sounds like a lot I know!), arrive at stunning mountain scenery and solitude.
 It has bear caches but no toilets or water or any other amenities.
+It does not have official sites, but you can camp on the gravel in view of the mountains and glaciers, pretty cool.

 Watch out for: A lot of effort to get here!
 Bears and mosquitoes